 Expert Tips on How Take A Professional Headshot At Home

-10 min readPublished on: 4 weeks ago
+10 min readPublished on: 2 months ago

 Imagine you’re hiring for a senior position at your company.
 You’ve received applications from two promising candidates.
 As you review their resumes, you notice that one candidate has submitted a casual selfie alongside their application, while the other has included a professional headshot: a clear, well-lit photo, dressed in business attire against a nice background.